 The Ship’s Owner

-Joseph Somes (born 1787, Stepney, London) began his maritime career as an apprenticed lighterman to his father Samuel, a ship owner, and at age 21 Joseph was captain of one of his father’s ships.
-In 1818, after his father’s death, he and his elder brother took over an already prosperous business which included sailmaking, a chandler business and chartering for the East India Company; later, after the EIC broke up its fleet, Joseph acquired a number of its ships.
+Layton was originally owned by its builders, but by the time of this convict voyage it was owned by Joseph Somes.
+Somes (born 1787, Stepney, London) began his maritime career as an apprenticed lighterman to his father Samuel, a ship owner, and at age 21 Joseph was captain of one of his father’s ships.
+After his father’s death, he and his elder brother took over an already prosperous business which included sailmaking, a chandler business and chartering for the East India Company; later, after the EIC broke up its fleet, Joseph acquired a number of its ships.
 He became sole owner of the company and by 1830 was the largest ship owner in Britain.
 By the time of his death in 1845, he was the owner of up to forty ships making him one of the largest private ship owners in the world.
 In 1844 he became Member of Parliament for Dartmouth.
-He had been one of the founders of Lloyds Register of Shipping (1834), and chartered ships to the government for the transport of convicts, troops and cargo to India, Australasia, Africa and The Americas.
+He had been one of the founders of Lloyds Register of British and Foreign Shipping (1834), and chartered ships to the government for the transport of convicts, troops and cargo to India, Australasia, Africa and The Americas.
 He left a personal wealth of about £434,000.